Managing Member Information¶

 The real relation should be used instead of free information if the partner is a Lions member as well.
 This ensures that the information are kept in-sync automatically and among other neat bonus allows you to navigate to the partner profile page from within LionsBase mobile.
-In addition, if you invite your partner, s/he will get the event in her/his own personal Lions calendar as well.
+In addition, if you invite your partner, they will get the event in their own personal Lions calendar as well.

 Rationale is that if you temporarily assign the wrong partner and save, clearing mirror fields would effectively lead to a loss of information after your correction.
 In that case, only the relation is defined and will of course take precedence over statically-defined data.
 Those useless pieces of information for the partner will only be removed when the other member’s record is updated.

 This form lets you manage private information of the member.

 Private country & state¶

 Oak Brook requires the country state to be defined if the private country is either the United States or the Canada.
 For all other countries, choosing a state is at your convenience.